herpacsibenedek/webshop_drf/README.md

 Testing: Way to go for 100%
-1 Test for slug not set
++ Test for slug
-    and unchanged
+    - not set or unchanged
-    -> maybe set model for editable:false
+    - maybe set model for editable:false

-*3 Test fields for Blank?, None?, and not set(missing)
++ Test fields for Blank?, None?, and not set(missing)
-    - st model level test
+    -  model level test
-+4 check status codes and exact valoidataion error
++ check status codes and exact valoidataion error